How Pokémon TCG Set Codes Work (ME2, SV3.5 & More)

 3

-Practical takeaway: if you’re looking for a specific set, the code is often faster than relying on the name alone.
+Practical takeaway: if you’re looking for a specific expansion, the set code is often faster than relying on the name alone.

 Some eras use a custom prefix rather than a generation label.
-For example, Mega Evolution era sets can be grouped with an ME prefix followed by the release number within that era (e.g. ME1, ME2).
+For example, Mega Evolution era sets can be grouped with an ME prefix followed by the release number within that era.

 Why set codes matter for collectors

-Understanding set codes makes collecting cleaner and faster.
+Understanding Pokémon TCG set codes makes collecting, buying and browsing much cleaner.
 It helps you:

-• Identify an expansion quickly when browsing sealed products.
+• Identify an expansion quickly when browsing sealed Pokémon products.

 • Track what you’re collecting by era and release order.